Pylons/pyramid/docs/narr/security.rst

 accessible by completely anonymous users.
 In order to begin protecting views from execution based on security settings, you need to write a security policy.

-Security policies are simple classes implementing a :class:`pyramid.interfaces.ISecurityPolicy`.
+Security policies are simple classes implementing :class:`pyramid.interfaces.ISecurityPolicy`.
 A simple security policy might look like the following: